TheArtyrian/frontiers-fabric/updatelogs/a2025-it-is-a-spooky-month.md

 - A new wood set only obtainable from saplings found in Witch Huts
 - Sports a unique, pale purple hue!
 - The logs have unique properties; logs that haven't been cut yet will change color based on the time of day!
+- Has the usual variety of wooden items - slabs, stairs, buttons, pressure plates, etc!
+  - Only things missing currently are doors, trapdoors, boats & signs.
+Those should appear in a future update...
 - Similar to Oak Trees, sometimes the leaves will drop a unique fruit...
 ### Pomegranates
 - Drop from Blighted Birch Leaves